robintsunny/StudyGuideNotes/algorithms.md

 ### Why is Mergesort preferred for working with LL's?
 The slow random-access performance of a linked list makes some other algorithms (such as quicksort) perform poorly, and others (such as heapsort) completely impossible

+### Explain the Longest Common Subsequence problem
+given two strings, find the longest subsequence of characters between them

+1. iterate over one string (length m) by each character and iterate over the second string (length n) inside the first iterator and open up a matrix of m*n
+2. if the characters of each string matches for a specific iteration, add 1 from the up-left-diagonal in the matrix for the current space.
+If they don't match, pick the larger value between the value above and the value to the left.
+3. iterate until last square in matrix

+to get the subsequence string:
+1. start in matrix[n][m]. if matrix[n-1][m] or matrix[n][m-1] is equal to matrix[n][m], move to the matching spot.
+2. if the top or left value is not equal, then move to matrix[n-1][m-1]. add string1[m] to a result variable
+3. repeat until 0